golfecholima/ca-wildfire-mitigation/qgis/grizzly-flats-trestle-qc/datadiary.md

 * Import the four `gridcode_[#].gpkg` files generated to that folder using drag and drop.
 Rename in ascending order to `Unburned/Very Low`, `Low`, `Medium`, `High`.

-* Create a baseline burn severity for the Trestle Project by calculating the acreage of each burn severity category and dividing it by the acreage of the whole Trestle Project, each time using the same field calculator method as in the last section to calculate the acres of each of the five layers with `$area/4046.86`.
+* Create a baseline burn severity index for the Trestle Project area by calculating the acreage of each burn severity category and dividing it by the acreage of the whole Trestle Project, each time using the same field calculator method as in the last section to calculate the acres of each of the five layers with `$area/4046.86`.

 **Baseline**
 * Results: